How Many Bitcoins Are There?

 Sometimes you don't need such high confidence (e.g. it's not important, or you have a way of fee bumping), so you can get away with much lower fees.

-Sometimes fees are high when there is a lot of demand for blockspace.
+Sometimes fees are high when there is a lot of demand for blockspace due to new investors coming in.
 Remember that there can be only so many transactions per block.
 And there is a sort of auction that occurs to determine who's transactions make it in and who's don't.
 If there are a lot of people who really need to get into the next block, they will pay for the privilege.
 Wait for demand to die down and fees will be almost 0.

 It's because a high-fee paying transaction depends on it, and reprioritizes it. i.e. the only way for the miner to get the money from the "good" transaction, is include a "bad" one first.
 It's known as Child-Pays-For-Parent (CPFP), but note that some old versions of bitcoin core, and bitcoin unlimited don't support it (and leave those transactions for smarter miner software).